patrickfav/uber-adb-tools/README.md

        --adbPath <path>                         Full path to adb executable.
 If this is omitted the tool tries to find adb in PATH env variable.
-       --appinfo <package filter>               Will show additional information (like version, install-time of the apps matching the argument).
+       --appinfo <package filter>               Will show additional information for like version, install-time, etc of the apps matching the argument.
 Argument is the filter string that has to be a package name or part of it containing wildcards '*'.
 Can be multiple filter Strings space separated.
 Example: 'com.android.*' or 'com.android.* com.google.*'.
     -b,--bugreport <out folder>                 Creates a generic bug report (including eg. logcat and screenshot) from all connected devices and zips it to the folder given as arg.
 If no